 To date, 33 states and the District of Columbia have legalized the medical and/or recreational use of marijuana.
 With most Americans living and working in states that allow some form of legal marijuana use, it is critical that safety be at the forefront of any policy discussions regarding the use of cannabinoids outside of the standard Food and Drug Administration approval process.
 The current patchwork of laws to address marijuana use and workplace safety is detrimental to employees, employers, and the general public, notes ACOEM in its statement on the Legalization of Marijuana – Implications for Workplace Safety

 which was sent to all members of Congress late last week.

 ACOEM urges legislators to carefully consider the impact of any federal marijuana legislation on workplace safety.
-“While there is much not known about marijuana, what is known is that marijuana can cause impairment which will interfere with safe and acceptable performance in the workplace,” said ACOEM president Steven Frangos, MD.
+“While there is much not known about marijuana, what is known is that marijuana can cause impairment which will interfere with safe and acceptable performance in the workplace,” said ACOEM president Stephen Frangos, MD.
 “Furthermore, this is particularly concerning for those individuals working in safety-sensitive positions where impairment can affect the health and safety of other workers, customers, the general public, or others.”